tdowning891/StreamMaze/README.md

 ## Edge vs Cloud Video Streaming Benchmarks

 ### How to Run
-navigate to the StreamMaze folder:
+Navigate to the StreamMaze folder:
 ```./run.sh```

 ### Dependencies Required on the Local System